Invest in Prevention: Why Your Workplace Wellness Plan Should Include At-Home Drug Disposal

 About the Author

 Allison Brown, CHRS, is cofounder and Principal at Health e(fx), a leader in healthcare reform solutions for employers, brokers and benefits administrators.
 Listed by Employee Benefit Adviser as one of 2016’s 25 Most Influential Women in Benefit Advising, Allison is a recognized healthcare reform expert and HR thought leader.
 In addition to 25 years of leadership expertise in human resources, employee health benefits, and compliance, Allison has been a member of numerous governmental associations and is involved in the ongoing review of legislative processes and federal agency guidance.
-She serves as a market consultant for Deterra® System.
+She serves on the Advisory Council for Deterra® System.

 Learn more about how employers can help workers experiencing mental health and substance use issues with practical resources like Deterra.